yozhgoor/CreateProcessW/README.md

 The only difference will be that the `Child` instance will use the PID of the command instead of the PID of `cmd.exe`.
-This is important because calling `.terminate()` in the code above does not work as it kills the PID of `cmd.exe` instead of the actual command that has been ran.
+This is important because calling `.kill()` in the code above does not work as it kills the PID of `cmd.exe` instead of the actual command that has been ran.

 ## Usage